-Query goal: Find non-function based indexes (both unique and non-unique) that duplicate each other because their first column is identical and the operator class that is used in case of the first column is identical.
+Goal Find non-function based indexes (both unique and non-unique) that duplicate each other because their first column is identical and the operator class that is used in case of the first column is identical.
 Include unique indexes that support a constraint (primary key, unique, exclude), i.e., these indexes have been automatically created due to the constraint declaration.

-Notes about the query: Find non-function based indexes (both unique and non-unique) that have identical first column but the operator class that is used in case of the first column is different.
+Notes Find non-function based indexes (both unique and non-unique) that have identical first column but the operator class that is used in case of the first column is different.
 Include unique indexes that support a constraint (primary key, unique, exclude), i.e., these indexes have been automatically created due to the constraint declaration.
 Exclude pairs of indexes where both support a constraint.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: High (Few or no false-positive results)
+Reliability High (Few or no false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: Drop the redundant indexes.
+Fixing Suggestion Drop the redundant indexes.
 Do not drop indexes that suport constraints.

-Data source: system catalog only
+Data Source system catalog only

 WITH indexes AS (SELECT